ssbc/multiserver-scopes/README.md

 ssb-scopes
 ---

-simple wrapper around non-private-ip that.
+Currently a simple wrapper around non-private-ip.
-The idea is that this is the canonical place to get a default host for a connection gicen scope.
+The idea is that this is the canonical place to get a default host for a connection given a scope.
+The scenario is: there is a scope but no host specified for an incoming connection and sbot must pick a host.

+This module should become the definition of what scopes mean in ssb.

 ## API